The Nation's Haunted Capital

 Holy Rood Cemetery contains about 7,000 graves, perhaps including as many as 1,000 free and enslaved African Americans.
 (Logan Werlinger/GW Today)

-The 176-year-old cemetery now known as Holy Rood had fallen into disrepair in the mid-00s, but was revitalized thanks to community efforts during the first year of the COVID-19 pandemic.
-It remains one of Washington’s best-documented burial sites for slaves and free Catholic African-Americans.
+The 176-year-old cemetery now known as Holy Rood had fallen into disrepair in the mid-00s, but was revitalized thanks to community efforts during the first year of the COVID-19 pandemic—an invaluable preservation effort, since Holy Rood is one of the best-documented burial sites for Washington's enslaved people and free Catholic African-Americans.

 Back to top